FREQUENTLY ASKED QUESTIONS ABOUT PARTICIPATION

 Most of our recreational program games are played at Town 'N Country Baseball (Home) - 7301 Baseball Avenue, Tampa, FL 33634

-There may be times we are invited to scrimmage or play against other parks in our area especially age groups 10U and older.
+There may be times we are invited to scrimmage or interlock (play against) with other parks in our area.
 We would give parents enough advanced notice of those games.
-Tournaments, Advanced Baseball, and All Star games may be played at TNC and surrounding parks.
+Tournaments, Select Baseball, and All Star games may be played at TNC and surrounding parks.

 HOW MUCH PLAY TIME WILL MY CHILD GET?